 The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM), in the care of the local authority (CLA), adopted from care or whose parents are in the services, and their peers.
 Schools must ensure that the Pupil Premium funding is used to tackle disadvantage and that it reaches the pupils who need it most.

 At Bishop Luffa School the coordinator of Pupil Premium funding is Mrs Collins-Ballands.
 Progress of Pupil Premium students is tracked by the Head of Year 7, Mr N Topley, Head of Years 8 and 9, Mr A Jackson, and the Head of Years 10 and 11, Mrs K Faulkner.
 The member of the Leadership Team who is ultimately responsible for Pupil Premium funding is Mr Steve Williams, Deputy Headteacher.
-The Director responsible is Miss Margaret Lumley.
+The Governor responsible is Miss Margaret Lumley.
 Their aim is to ensure that the Pupil Premium spending addresses this issue of social disadvantage and helps reduce the attainment and progress gap.

 1. The Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.

 2. The funding will be used to narrow and close the gap between the achievement of these pupils and their peers.

 3. As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for Pupils Premium and others.

 1. Pupil Premium will be clearly identifiable within the budget.